 Best Paul Schreiner Instructionals (Ranked)

-We ranked Paul Schreiner’s best BJJ Fanatics instructionals using r/bjj sentiment, real-user feedback, and system quality.
+We ranked Paul Schreiner’s best BJJ Fanatics instructionals using reviews from BJJ World and Meerkatsu, r/bjj threads with 700+ combined upvotes, and hands-on system quality.
+Schreiner spent 14 years as head coach at Marcelo Garcia Academy and survived 17 surgeries, so his material favors precision over athleticism.
 Pick the right course for your game and budget.

 Cover of Connected Reaction: Half Guard